alexadmin/it_overview/README.md

 # backup
 - if you use rsync run as root on both servers, source server should be completely accessible.
 For example Bacula documentation: "The Clients (bacula-fd) must run as root to be able to access all the system files."

+# ddos
+dos - attack from one server
+ddos - attack from multiple servers
+- system administrators and webservers can block dos attack
+- ddos attack can be blocked only by application (for example 2FA) You can review proxy servers services, they are offers simple tariff plan with 500k ip addresses.
+Let's say from 500k 1k will be very active, you can detect it fast in your logs, but another ip addressed will request your servers a couple times per day.
+If you will block 1k active ip addressed it will not resolve the issue.